Inviting a J-1 Student-Intern

 Purchase Health Insurance

 All Student-Interns are required to have University of Minnesota health insurance coverage for the duration of their internship.
-If the Student-Intern will not receive employment-based University insurance, they will need to contact the Office of Student Health Benefits to purchase the mandatory insurance for themselves and their eligible J-2 dependents.
+They must contact Office of Student Health Benefits to purchase the mandatory insurance for themselves and their eligible J-2 dependents.
 Learn more about health insurance for J-2 dependents.
+Do not plan to purchase other coverage.

 Apply for a Social Security Number